ExchangeBC/Our-Project-Docs/discussion/lab.md

 ## Solution Option 1 ##

 Create a very distinct separation of BCDevExchange.org from Lab area.
+The lab area exists parallel to BCDevExchange.org, and creates a place for a lab version of BCDevExchage.org to live, as well as other projects / code in lab state.

 ### Use-case: